cyberbotics/webots-doc/reference/robot.md

 The `wb_robot_mutex_new()` function creates a new mutex and returns a reference to that mutex to be used with other mutex functions.
 A newly created mutex is always initially unlocked.
-Mutexes (mutual excluders) are useful with multi- threaded controllers to protect some resources (typically variables or memory chunks) from being used simultaneously by different threads.
+Mutexes (mutual excluders) are useful with multi-threaded controllers to protect some resources (typically variables or memory chunks) from being used simultaneously by different threads.

 The `wb_robot_mutex_delete()` function deletes the specified `mutex`.
 This function should be used when a mutex is no longer in use.